GS90/addFC/README.md

 * Additional Python Modules: [ezdxf](https://pypi.org/project/ezdxf) and [numpy](https://pypi.org/project/numpy)
 * [FFmpeg](https://ffmpeg.org)

+When installing the workbench using __Addon Manager__, all dependencies (except FFmpeg) will be installed automatically.

-The easiest way to install is to use the Python package management system - [pip](https://en.wikipedia.org/wiki/Pip_(package_manager)):
+To install additional Python modules manually, the easiest way is to use [pip](https://en.wikipedia.org/wiki/Pip_(package_manager)):

 * `pip install numpy ezdxf`